avimoondra/airtable-block-graphql-import/README.md

 Future
 - feedback! and bug bashing!
-- disable import button if not editor/collaborator (has permission to create table/insert records) [(PR #2)](https://github.com/avimoondra/airtable-block-graphql-import/pull/2)
+- ([PR #2](https://github.com/avimoondra/airtable-block-graphql-import/pull/2)) disable import button if not editor/collaborator (has permission to create table/insert records)
-- schema discovery based on parsing the query vs. parsing a sample of the data
+- schema discovery based on parsing the query vs. parsing a sample of the data with `graphql-js` or `graphql-tag` (see [stackoverflow thread](https://stackoverflow.com/questions/49047259/how-to-parse-graphql-request-string-into-an-object))
 - support for non-array (object) nestings in the graph
 - better types that match the GraphQL schema (not just "single line text" for all fields)
 - improve error handling / error messaging for the end user
+- add prompts to include ID at every level of nesting (or prompt the user to do so by parsing the query)
+- disallow mutations and subscriptions in GraphiQL and in importer
 - support for Relays spec (nodes, edges, etc.)

 Screenshots